 Kirsten Keene has more than 10 years of experience in applied social science research and program evaluation.
 Recent work has focused on programs related to child welfare services, child development and early education, and interagency collaboration.
 Her technical and research skills include qualitative research methods, data analysis, development of data collection tools, literature reviews, and theories of change and logic models.

-Keene supports a number of JBA projects by conducting interviews and observations, coding and analyzing qualitative data, providing evaluation technical assistance, conducting literature reviews, and writing reports.
+Keene supports a number of JBA projects by conducting interviews, coding and analyzing qualitative data, providing evaluation technical assistance, conducting literature reviews, and writing reports.
 Recent projects include—

 - Tribal Temporary Assistance for Needy Families-Child Welfare Coordination Data Capacity Building